How to write implications in research?

 • Data collection: Implications for how data should be collected or measured in future research.

-• Analysis techniques: Recommendations for data analysis techniques that could be improved or used differently based on the study’s findings.
+• Analysis methods: Recommendations for data analysis techniques that could be improved or used differently based on the study’s findings.

 Policy implications

-Policy implications are the potential impacts of research findings on policy-making.
+Policy implications are the potential impacts of research findings on policy-making, including policy development, regulatory changes or public health and safety.

 • Policy development: Suggestions for new policies or changes to existing policies based on the research.